jordantrizz/homer-scripts/README.md

 A collection of scripts to display information in homer.
 # Scripts
 * proxmox-report.sh - get a list of running VM's on proxmox
+* proxmox-report-api.sh - get more informaton about your proxmox node (In Development)
 * mikrotik-dhcp-leases.sh - grab current DHCP leases on your Mikrotik router.

 # Installation